 Food Repo is built on the premise that free open data accelerates innovation.
 We live in the age of data, and most projects would not be possible anymore without access to data.
 So many innovative ideas never see the light of day because they require data that is not digitized, or not accessible, or both, and when it comes to food and nutrition, we find this unacceptable.
 The Digital Epidemiology Lab also uses Food Repo data for its own projects.
 As the saying goes, we eat our own dogfood.

 Food Repo is a neutral data source - we don’t want to make any health recommendations.
 We invite third parties to use the Food Repo data to build projects, websites, apps etc. and they are of course free to make such recommendations.
 Food Repo itself will remain a neutral data provider.

-The Food Repo data is continually evolving, and errors in data are being corrected all the time.
+Food Repo data is continually evolving, and errors in data are being corrected all the time.
 Since we provide a high-performing API, there is no benefit in providing a data dump that would be outdated immediately after being created.
 The benefits of an API are numerous.
 In particular, it allows developers to build Food Repo into their applications with the guarantee to always have the latest data available.
 Read more about the API.
-If you are a developer, we highly recommend subscribing to our API developer newsletter.

 If you want to contribute to Food Repo, please head to the Tasks page where you can help us improve the data quality.
 If you are interested to bringing Food Repo into your country, please contact us at [email protected].